000Zer000/Password-Generator/README.md

 With every request for generation, It tries to access `SystemRandom`.
-A python class which allows closer-to-reality random, which is not available on every platform, So if it was not available, We will fallback to python's pusedo-random module (`random`) to generate the random password, The password generation process is pretty easy, using either `random.choice` or `random.SystemRandom.choice`, we choose a single character from the list provided by string, depending on the method of generation (The second one by my srcipts), Actions after it differ,
+A python class which allows closer-to-reality random, which is not available on every platform, So if it was not available, We will fallback to python's pusedo-random module (`random`) to generate the random password, The password generation process is pretty easy, using either `random.choice` or `random.SystemRandom.choice`, we choose a single character from the list provided by string, depending on the method of generation (The second one by my scripts), Actions after it differ,

 **First method**: